Mimerme/SpotMod/README.md

 # SpotMod
-SpotMod is a set of build tools designed to easily setup and utilize a development enviroment for moddifying the Spotify desktop client.
+SpotMod is a set of build tools designed to easily setup and utilize a development enviroment for modifying the Spotify desktop client.

 ## Installation